-Environment Community priority Intended public value outcome or impact EN5 - Providing facilities that are well-built and well- maintained.
+Environment Community priority Intended public value outcome or impact EN5 - Providing facilities that are well-built and well-maintained.
 The ground lease will ensure the facility is well maintained and well managed.

-Social Community priority Intended public value outcome or impact S4 - Improving access to arts, history, culture and education.
+Social Community priority Intended public value outcome or impact education.
 The Edward Millen Adaptive Heritage Redevelopment aims to deliver services aligned with the arts, culture and education.
 All are permitted purposes in the ground lease.

-Internal engagement Internal engagement Stakeholder Comments Property Development and Leasing Manager Input into the report and commercial negotiations.
+Internal engagement Stakeholder Comments Property Development and Leasing Manager Input into the report and commercial negotiations.
 Strategic Projects Manager Input into the report and project / design coordination Manager Development Services Input into project progression Manager Place Planning Input into project progression

-Other engagement Other engagement Stakeholder Comments Department of Infrastructure, Transport, Regional Development and Communications Ongoing liaison regarding Funding agreement and required variation of funding agreement timelines.
+Other engagement Stakeholder Comments Department of Infrastructure, Transport, Regional Development and Communications Ongoing liaison regarding Funding agreement and required variation of funding agreement timelines.
 Department of Planning, Lands and Heritage On-going dialogue to facilitate various lease requirements.
 Department of Communities Coordination regarding the surrender of lease, vacating of 15 Hill View Terrace building and withdrawal of caveat on the certificate of title.